xekurt/blog/README.md

-All you have to do is enter these commands: <br/>
+first make sure you have cloned both back-end and front-end projects <br/>
+run backend server by entering 'yarn start' in your terminal <br/>
+start this project by entering these commands in terminal: <br/>
-step-1 : 'yarn' or 'npm install' <br/>
+'yarn' or 'npm install' <br/>
-step-2 : 'yarn dev' or 'npm run dev' <br/>
+'yarn dev' or 'npm run dev' <br/>